-Michael Everett Capuano is serving his eighth term as a Representative in Congress for Massachusetts' Seventh District, which includes Chelsea, Everett, Randolph, Somerville, half of Cambridge and Milton and approximately 75% of Boston.
+Michael Everett Capuano is serving his ninth term as a Representative in Congress for Massachusetts' Seventh District, which includes Chelsea, Everett, Randolph, Somerville, half of Cambridge and Milton and approximately 75% of Boston.
 He is the senior Massachusetts member on the Transportation and Infrastructure Committee and the Financial Services Committee.
-He was named to the House Ethics Committee in 2013.

 Mike works for his constituents on local, national and international levels.
 He has successfully protected the state’s share of federal transportation dollars.
-For example, in the recent highway funding bill, Massachusetts was one of only four states to receive an increase in total annual funding.
+For example, in a 2012 multi-year highway funding bill, Massachusetts was one of only four states to receive an increase in total annual funding.
 Mike’s measure establishing a nationwide tunnel safety inspection program became law in 2012.
 In 2015, the Federal Transit Administration made its nearly $1 billion federal funding commitment to the Green Line Extension official with the signing of a Full Funding Grant Agreement (FFGA), something Mike has been working on for years.

 Moved by the story of a young man forced out of school and into hiding after telling authorities of a crime he witnessed, Mike filed the "Young Witness Assistance Act" to create a grant program at the Department of Justice for locally developed juvenile witness assistance initiatives.
 Mike also succeeded in passing a law to require Medicare coverage for vision rehabilitation services.
 These services help restore safety and independence to seniors who suffer from vision loss.

-Mike co-founded and co-chairs the Congressional Caucus on Sudan.
+Mike co-founded and co-chairs the Congressional Caucus on Sudan and South Sudan.
 He has emerged as a leading Congressional voice, traveling to the region, securing $50 million for peacekeepers and advocating for a strong response to the humanitarian crises there.

 Prior to serving in Congress, Mike was the Mayor of Somerville, MA from January of 1990 through January of 1999.
 He was born in Somerville to Andrew Capuano of Somerville and Rita Garvey Capuano of Allston-Brighton and Dorchester.
 He graduated from Somerville High School, received a Bachelor of Arts degree from Dartmouth College in 1973, and a law degree from Boston College Law School in 1977.
 He passed the Massachusetts Bar in 1977.